Crhei/jsocks_selenium_project/README.md

 Note that all gems are listed in Gemfile in root of the project.
 If you would like to add/update/delete gem, you would now do it in Gemfile

-once all gems installed, you can run WebDriver or API tests by using profiles listed in cucumber.yml file.
+once all gems installed, you can run WebDriver tests by using profiles listed in cucumber.yml file.

 for example: